JamesIves/hlds-docker/docs/BUILDING_AN_IMAGE.md

 docker compose -f docker-compose.local.yml up
 ```

-6. Connect to your server via the IP address by loading the game on [Steam](https://store.steampowered.com/) and start playing.
-You must own a copy of the game on Steam in order to play. ⌨️
+6. Connect to your server via the public IP address by loading the game on [Steam](https://store.steampowered.com/).
+You must own a copy of the game on Steam in order to play.
 7. _Optional_: If you want to start a custom mod, you can modify your `$GAME` environment variable once the image is built prior to running `docker compose -f docker-compose.local.yml up`.
 This allows you to add custom scripts to the server image while also telling the dedicated server client what mod to use.